alephdata/aleph/docs/api.md

 <pre>GET /api/2/query/export?q=pickles</pre>

-#### Search Results as a Co-occurrence Graph

-Another way of interpreting search results is as edges in a graph of entities.
-In this representation, each document is treated as a link between any permutation of entities which that document has been tagged with.
-The returned graph can be used to understand the connectivity between those tagged entities.
-A result format can be specified using the `format` parameter, either as `gexf` (Graph Exchange Format XML) or `d3`, a JSON format suitable for use in D3.js-based force-directed graphs.

-<pre>GET /api/2/query/graph?q=pickles&format=gexf</pre>

-Note that this query type is only useful if entities are loaded into the Aleph instance and at least one collection is specified as a search facet.

 ### Reading and writing Collections

 Collections can contain documents and/or entities.
 To get a (paged) list of all collections you have access to: